stephenbeckr/ML-theory-class/syllabus.md

 ### Dropping the Course
 Advice from your department advisor is recommended before dropping any course.
-After 11:59 PM Wed Jan.
-26, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.
-After 11:59 PM Fri March.
-18, dropping the course is possible only with a petition approved by the Dean’s office.
+After 11:59 PM Jan.
+31, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.
+After 11:59 PM March 22, dropping the course is possible only with a petition approved by the Dean’s office.

 (The last day to *add* a class is Wed Jan.
-19)
+24)

 # Generic policies
 For classroom behavior, requirements for COVID-19, accommodation for disabilities, preferred student names and pronouns, honor code, sexual misconduct/discrimination/harassment/retaliation and religious holidays, please refer to the policies document posted on Canvas.